jasgigli/gigli.js/README.md

 ### 🔍 Validation Trace™

 Stop guessing why validation failed.
-Every error in Validex is packed with a detailed trace, showing you the input, the transformers, and the exact rule that broke.
+Every error in Gigli.js is packed with a detailed trace, showing you the input, the transformers, and the exact rule that broke.

 ```json
 {